Baseball Tonight: History

 On January 3, 2000, the segment "Web Gems" was coined and created by then-producer Judson Burch.
 The segment originally featured great defensive plays followed by viewer internet voting on the "web."
-The phrase "web gem" is now common vernacular in baseball broadcasts and circles to describe outstanding glove-work.
+The phrase "web gem" is now common vernacular in baseball broadcasts and circles to describe outstanding glove work.

 In 2007, a new segment entitled "That's Nasty!" was introduced.
 The new segment featured top pitching performances of the day, including the best individual pitches.
 These clips often include extremely high velocity fastballs, 12–6 curveballs, or changeups that completely fool the opposing batters.

 In 2013, Adnan Virk replaced Steve Berthiaume as one of the program's hosts, joining Karl Ravech.

-Starting in April 2017 the weekday and Saturday editions of Baseball Tonight was replaced by the MLB Network-produced program Intentional Talk.
+Starting in April 2017 the weekday and Saturday editions of Baseball Tonight were replaced by the MLB Network-produced program Intentional Talk.
 In December 2018, four months before the deal to air Intentional Talk was to end in April 2019, the show stopped airing on ESPN2, with airings on MLB Network being unaffected.
 For the 2019 season, despite rumors of a return of the show daily, ESPN, just as they did the past two years, continued to only air Baseball Tonight sporadically throughout the season on Monday-Saturday, along with the weekly Sunday version Baseball Tonight: Sunday Night Countdown before Sunday Night Baseball.

 Also, a segment on SportsCenter known as the Baseball Tonight Report started, which aired all throughout the Major League Baseball season.
 During the Playoffs, Baseball Tonight goes back to its traditional daily airings on ESPN2.

-In May 2017, as the result of major staff cuts implemented by ESPN (which saw the layoff of several ESPN baseball reporters), the network cancelled the weekday editions of Baseball Tonight, leaving only the editions that are broadcast before Sunday Night Baseball and on special occasions such as the Little League World Series and during the postseason.

-In January 2019, the network announced that Baseball Tonight would not return to the network's lineup as a part of its MLB coverage in 2019 as a daily show.
-The Sunday version, Baseball Tonight: Sunday Night Countdown, still airs before every Sunday Night Baseball game.

 On February 3, 2019, Adnan Virk was fired from ESPN for leaking confidential information, including the future of Baseball Tonight, to the media, including Awful Announcing.

+During the final three weeks of the 2024 Major League Baseball season, ESPN or ESPN2 will air Baseball Tonight Special: MLB Squeeze Play on Wednesday nights.
+The studio show features whip-around coverage focused on the pennant chase.
+The show will mark the first since 2016 that ESPN has aired regular weekday editions of Baseball Tonight outside the MLB playoffs.